chriswallace/chriswallace.net/index.md

     <h1 class="fade-in-up fade-in-up-delay-1" data-scramble>Ghost in the Machine</h1>
     <p class="fade-in-up fade-in-up-delay-2" data-scramble>We are entering a new chapter in product design&mdash;one defined less by what we make, and more by how it's made.
 AI-assisted tools now generate layouts, write code, optimize flows.
 The machinery of design is faster, cheaper, and increasingly autonomous.
 For some, that's a threat.
 For others, a shortcut.</p>
     <p class="fade-in-up fade-in-up-delay-3" data-scramble>But for those of us who've spent years inside the systems—leading teams, building platforms, sweating the details—it's something else entirely: a moment of reckoning.</p>
-    <p class="fade-in-up fade-in-up-delay-4" data-scramble>Because design has never just been about execution.
-It's about interpretation.
-About knowing what not to build.
-About tuning into nuance, and making choices that respect both complexity and context.
-AI can extend our reach, but it can't replace the rigor of taste.
-It can't intuit when a product feels emotionally off.
-It doesn't know how to design for trust, or joy, or the subtle rhythms of human behavior.</p>
-    <p class="fade-in-up fade-in-up-delay-5" data-scramble>That's the real frontier now: not scaling output, but deepening meaning.
-And that only happens when design is guided by people who know what matters—who can hold the line between what's possible and what's appropriate.</p>
-    <p class="fade-in-up fade-in-up-delay-6" data-scramble>This portfolio is a record of that belief.
-It's not just a gallery of outcomes, but a map of how I think—how I approach systems and storytelling, brand and behavior, vision and velocity.</p>
-    <p class="fade-in-up fade-in-up-delay-7" data-scramble>In an age of infinite generation, discernment is the new superpower.
+    <p class="fade-in-up fade-in-up-delay-4" data-scramble>In an age of infinite generation, discernment is the new superpower.
 And that, still, is human.</p>
   </div>
 </div>